 As part of the Japanese cultural activities, the Dojo promotes classes in Shodo, Japanese artistic calligraphy.
-Paulo Tramujas’ Aikido master, Matsuoka sensei, was a direct student of Seiseki Abe sensei, a 10th dan Aikido master and a direct student of the founder of Aikido.
-Abe sensei was also a shodo master and, in fact, Abe sensei taught calligraphy to Morihei Ueshiba, transcending thus the rigid Japanese master-disciple relationship, since Ueshiba sensei and Abe sensei were indeed friends.
+Paulo Tramujas’ Aikido master, Matsuoka sensei, was a direct student of Seiseki Abe sensei, a 10th Dan Aikido master, himself a direct student of the founder of Aikido.
+Abe sensei was also a Shodo master and, in fact, Abe sensei taught calligraphy to the founder of Aikido, master Ueshiba Morihei, transcending thus the rigid Japanese master-disciple relationship, since Ueshiba sensei and Abe sensei were indeed friends.

 Aiki – calligraphy by Abe sensei